 Leading architect Reinier de Graaf punctures the myths behind the debates on what contemporary architecture is, with wit and devastating honesty.
 Architecture, it seems, has become too important to leave to architects.
 No longer does it suffice to judge a building solely by its appearance, it must be measured, and certified.
 When architects talk about 'Excellence', 'Sustainability', 'Well-being', 'Liveability', 'Placemaking', 'Creativity', 'Beauty' and 'Innovation' what do they actually mean?

-He also includes a biting, satirical dictionary of 'profspeak': the corporate language of consultants, developers and planners from 'Architect, as a verb' to 'Zoom Readiness'.
+He also includes a biting, satirical dictionary of 'profspeak': the corporate language of consultants, developers and planners from 'Active listening' to 'Zoom Readiness'.